“Always bear in mind that your own resolution to succeed is more important than any other.”

 Peru State College CATS, Room 204

-The first financial aid disbursement of the fall 2015 term will occur on Monday, August 31st.
 An email communication will be sent as soon as refund checks are available.
 On-campus enrolled students may pick up refund checks at the Business Office.
 Students whose enrollment is entirely internet based will receive their refund check by mail.
-Students may also participate in direct deposit.
+Students are encouraged to participate in direct deposit.

 Direct deposit of student refunds is available for student participation.
 The direct deposit process will expedite the receipt of funds, which will be deposited into bank accounts within 3 days of refund processing, and eliminates the possibility of lost checks through mailing or waiting in line at the Business Office.